 Like many engaged citizens here, I have invested in our community.
 I am on the Board of the Edmonds Arts Festival Foundation, involved in the scholarship, public art, and festival party planning committees, and have the honor and a privilege of working with our local veterans organizations to support and celebrate those who answered the call of the nation.
 I served on the Edmonds Citizens’ Tree Board for 5 years (serving as Vice Chair and Co-Chair in different years), and have gotten my hands dirty, literally, at countless park work parties.
-Recently I joined the Edmonds Arts Festival Foundation Board, and am excited to have played a small role in the historic transition from the Senior Center annual auction in May (which will be awesome!
-Let me know if you want a ticket!).
+Recently I joined the Edmonds Arts Festival Foundation Board, and am excited to have played a small role in the historic transition from the Senior Center to the Intergenerational Waterfront Center.
 In the 2000’s I spent several years as a member of the Edmonds Chamber of Commerce and Friends of the Edmonds Library (I served on the board of the latter).
 In various summers, I have played minor and major roles in our legendary Taste of Edmonds event, including Waste Warrior Chair this year and two years ago.
 Four Edmonds School District schools have had my participation as a volunteer in classrooms and PSO activities, and I’m proud of playing a key role in putting on the class-wide “Safe and Sober” graduation party at Edmonds Woodway High School.

 I am “an Edmonds Kind of” Council Candidate - from our past and for our collective future.
 Partner with me to ensure that the future will meet the needs of the next generations, and just as importantly, that it holds many “Edmonds Kinds of Days” for them to enjoy!